curityio/oauth-agent-kotlin-spring-fapi/Development Setup.md

 - Ensure that Java 11 or above is installed
 - Ensure that OpenSSL is installed
+- Ensure that Docker Desktop is installed
 - Ensre that the jq tool is installed
+- Ensure that you have a license file for the Curity Identity Server

 ## Update the Hosts File